Roger Daltrey: Personal life

 Daltrey has been married twice.
 In 1964, he married Jacqueline "Jackie" Rickman.
 Later that year, their son, Simon, was born.
 They divorced in 1968.
 In 1967, Daltrey's son Mathias was born as a result of Daltrey's affair with Swedish model Elisabeth Aronsson.
 In 1968, Daltrey met Heather Taylor, a UK-born model living with her grandmother at the time, who supposedly was the subject of the 1967 Jimi Hendrix song "Foxy Lady".
 Daltrey and Taylor have been married since 1971.
 They have three children: Daughters Rosie Lea (born 1972) and Willow Amber (born 1975) and son Jamie (born 1981).

 On 1 March 1994, his 50th birthday, Daltrey received a letter from a woman who stated that she was his daughter.
 Her birth resulted from a brief relationship that occurred during the interval between Daltrey's marriages.
 Daltrey later met two more daughters who were born during this period in the late 1960s.
 All three had been adopted, and had grown to adulthood before meeting their biological father.
 Daltrey stated that Heather had joined him in welcoming them to their extended family.
 In 2021, Daltrey said, "'When three daughters arrived on my doorstep [unexpectedly in the '90s, the products of relationships with women in the '60s], I accepted them and I love them very much'".
 As of 2018, Daltrey had eight children and fifteen grandchildren.

 In 1971, Daltrey bought a farm at Holmshurst Manor, a Jacobean country house near Burwash in East Sussex.
 In 1981 he opened a trout farm, Lakedown Trout Fishery, designing its four spring-fed lakes himself.
 The business is now run by his son Jamie.

 Daltrey announced onstage in 2018 that he had suffered hearing loss as a result of exposure to loud noise levels during performances and was now "very, very deaf".
 He urged audience members to use earplugs.

 In 1978, during the recording of the Who's eighth studio album Who Are You, Daltrey had throat surgery to remove nodules.
 During a solo tour in 2009 he began finding it harder to reach the high notes.
 In December 2010 he was diagnosed with vocal cord dysplasia and consulted Steven M. Zeitels, director of the Massachusetts General Hospital Voice Center and professor at Harvard Medical School.
 Zeitels performed laser surgery to remove a possibly pre-cancerous growth.
 Both surgeries were considered successful, and Daltrey has regular checks to monitor his condition.

 Daltrey has an allergy to cannabis that affects his singing voice.
 When second-hand marijuana smoke from an audience has affected his performance, he has occasionally interrupted the concert to request that people not smoke it.
 Daltrey has stated that he has never taken hard drugs.

 Daltrey is a supporter of Arsenal F.C.

-In a 2019 interview with The Times, bandmate Townshend revealed that Daltrey is an atheist, stating, "I believe in God, he doesn't."
+In a 2019 interview with The Times, bandmate Townshend said that Daltrey is an atheist, stating, "I believe in God, he doesn't."